Honey Butter Chips: Limited supply

 The product went viral through social networks and achieved popularity in Korea.
 Haitai-Calbee temporarily suspended orders in November 2014 because of overwhelming demand.
 "Honey Butter Chip may be one of the most difficult products to buy these days," said a Korean convenience store owner.
 Many convenience stores put up paper signs with "Honey Butter Chip, sold out".
-Some stores made 'Honey Butter Chip waiting list' for customers and limited the selling quantity as one bag for a person.
+Some stores made a 'Honey Butter Chip waiting list' for customers and limited the selling quantity to one bag for a person.
 Due to the scarcity, in December 2014, Honey Butter Chips were traded back and forth on e-commerce websites at inflated prices, reaching nearly 50 times the original cost of a 60-gram bag.
 In 2023, the Haitai Honey Butter Chip could be found on Amazon for almost $56 USD.

 To keep up with the huge demand for Honey Butter Chip, Haitai-Calbee has raised its production by a factor of three and put its production line in full operation for 24 hours.
 Although the product was in short supply, the company did not further increase production because the actual demand is not obvious and crazes can be short-lived.